This post contains affiliate links and I may earn a commission if you make a purchase.

 It’s good to periodically visit your budget to determine what’s working and what isn’t working.
 Aim to review it every month in the beginning and then every 6 months or quarterly after that.

 If you’re a saver married to a spender, it can be easy to go over budget.
-Remember that when you’re part of a partnership, both partners need to be on board to keep the budget on track.
+Remember that both partners need to be on board to keep the budget on track when you’re part of a partnership.

 If only one of you is sticking to the budget plan, your budget is never going to work.